F2/F2s-sourcemod-plugins/README.md

 ### RestoreScore <a href="https://sourcemod.krus.dk/restorescore.zip"><img src="https://img.shields.io/badge/-download-informational" /></a>

-- Restores a player's score on the scoreboard when he reconnects
+- Restores a player's score on the scoreboard when they reconnect

 ### FixStvSlot <a href="https://sourcemod.krus.dk/fixstvslot.zip"><img src="https://img.shields.io/badge/-download-informational" /></a>

 - Changes the map on server start to avoid a crash related to STV slot
+- Automatically changes the level when STV is enabled, allowing the bot to join.

 ## Automatic updates